-Sometimes people cheat so that they can have an excuse to break up with their partner.
+Sometimes people cheat with other men and women so that they can have an excuse to break up with their partner.
 They create triangulation where there are three people involved in their romantic life - their partner, the person they are cheating with, and them.
 Cheating is sometimes a way to envision a new life without their current partner.
 The person is testing the waters, seeing if they are desirable to someone else.
 It can be scary to leave a long-term relationship.
-If they see that there are more prospects out there, they may be building up the courage to leave their long-term partner.
+If they see that there are more men and women who are prospects out there, they may be building up the courage to leave their long-term partner.

 Is infidelity common?